 These Baked Blueberry Streusel Donuts are mixed up in one bowl, and are full of fresh, juicy blueberries.
-Top these pillowy soft donuts with a cinnamon sugar streusel and prepare to fall in love.
+Top these pillowy soft homemade donuts with a cinnamon sugar streusel and prepare to fall in love.
 Serve these with coffee for brunch!

 Why you’ll love this recipe: